Clinical Fellowships

 How to Apply

-The next recruitment round for those wishing to apply for a GHV fellowship starting between April 2026 and March 2027 will start in October 2025.
+The next round of recruitment to the GHVP will close at midnight on 21st November 2025 for those wishing to apply for a fellowship starting between April 2026 and March 2027.
+Applications for the following year are likely to re-open in March 2026.

-Please contact GHF email to ask for more details.
+Please contact GHF email to ask for more details england.ghf.eoe@nhs.net

 Reflections of a Global Health Fellowship